 What we're doing to improve accessibility

-Whenever new features are released, they must meet WCAG 2.1 AA.
-We’re also committed to working on the issues above.
+Whenever new features are released they go through our internal quality assurance checks and must meet WCAG 2.1 AA.